Alice Buckton: Poetry and pageant plays

 In 1901 Buckton published her first poetry collection, Through Human Eyes.
 Verse from the collection was later set to music by Gustav Holst as The heart worships.

 Buckton's mystery play Eager Heart was first performed in Lincoln's Inn Hall in 1903.
 The play was an immediate success.
 Three decades later there had been hundreds of performances and over 41,000 published copies of the play sold.

-Bahá'í conversion
+Baháʼí conversion

-In 1907 Buckton became drawn into the Baháʼí Faith.
+In 1908 Buckton became drawn to the Baháʼí Faith after meeting Wellesley Tudor Pole.

-Buckton attended the First Universal Races Congress in London in 1911, opening proceedings with an 'Ode of Salutation' from Europe, alongside T. Ramakrishna Pillai speaking for the East and W. E. B. DuBois speaking for Africa.
+Buckton attended the First Universal Races Congress in London in 1911, opening proceedings with an 'Ode of Salutation' from Europe, alongside T. Ramakrishna Pillai speaking for the East and W. E. B. Du Bois speaking for Africa.

+Buckton met ʻAbdu'l-Bahá several times.
+He visited her home in Byfleet, Surrey, and she accompanied him on his speaking tour of England in 1913.

 Glastonbury

-In 1912 Buckton bought the Chalice Well in Glastonbury.
+In 1912, Buckton bought the Chalice Well in Glastonbury.
 She and Schepel opened a hostel there which drew pilgrims from around the world, and Buckton continued to live in Glastonbury for the rest of her life.